 Aziz has been working as a Nutrition specialist and community mobilization adviser since 2011.
 He holds a masters degree in Nutrition in Developing Countries from the University of Montpellier in France.
 Aziz worked with ACF as a CMAM project manager in Matam, Senegal and with GRET as technical assistant in Boghe, Mauritania.
 He also has field experience of conducting surveys in Senegal, Mali, Niger and Burkina Faso as Regional Coverage Adviser with HELEN KELLER INTERNATIONAL.
 Prior to joining Valid International, he was Nutrition Specialist for UNICEF Niger.

 Sarah started her career in the programmes team at Children in Crisis in 2008, managing programmes in the UK, China, and Sierra Leone, and developing a focus on participatory approaches and methodologies.
 After moving to Kazakhstan in 2012, she worked with UNICEF Kazakhstan in Astana, as well as working on a Focused Ethnographic Study with Valid (and GAIN) in Ethiopia in 2014.
 Sarah is delighted to have joined Valid as programmes manager early in 2016.

-Doreen is responsible for the smooth running of administrative functions and provides IT and logistical support at the Oxford office.
-She has over 10 years experience in administration, front desk management and marketing with a BA (Hons) degree in Business Management.
+Joseph is responsible for the smooth running of administrative functions and provides IT and logistical support at the Oxford office.
+He has over 10 years experience in administration, front desk management and research.

 Valid works with a large pool of consultants several of whom have been supporting our technical, research and measures projects over many years.
 They cover a wide range of specialization including international public health and nutrition, medicine, anthropology, epidemiology and statistics.
 If you are interested in Valid’s work and would like to join our consultant pool please visit our Careers page